Apple Cider Vinegar Detox Health Benefits

 1 Tablespoon honey (raw, organic, unfiltered; if diagnosed with diabetes, honey may not be added)

 1 to 1 and a half teaspoon cinnamon powder

 Mix all ingredients together.
 This preparation can be made 3 times a day and consumed for up to a month as part of a good cleansing/detoxification regimen.

 Apple cider vinegar cleanse health benefits

-Apple Cider vinegar is connected to a range of health benefits, like helping weight loss to relieving cold symptoms.
+Apple Cider vinegar is connected to a range of health benefits, like helping weight loss to relieve cold symptoms.
 Apple cider vinegar may also have many benefits for those who have diabetes.
 According to scientists, Apple cider vinegar has the potential to affect various kinds of diabetes in various ways.

 Some research draws a link between apple cider vinegar and decreased blood sugar.
 This leads some people to feel that apple cider vinegar could provide benefits for those who have diabetes who have to control their blood sugar levels.

 However, while apple cider vinegar is a low-risk addition to a diabetes diet, many studies on the vinegar are modest and have reached mixed conclusions regarding its effects on glucose levels.